kadamwhite/talks/2018/wceu/slides.md

 ???

-Nothing we've discussed today is GitHub specific or Markdown specific.
-The message is simply to write things down _somewhere_.
+I’m not here today to tell you you have to do things this way, or that you have to use Markdown.
+GitHub may do some nice things with these files, but nothing we've discussed today is specific to GitHub or even to Markdown.
+The message is simply to write things down, and to do so as close to your code as possible.

-If you want to encourage contribution from team members without write access or if you need to coordinate one set of docs across multiple repositories, consider putting your docs into a wiki.

-Or you can write your docs in a CMS, like we do with the WP handbooks — although this introduces permissions issues that make it harder to accept contributions.
+---

+### README.md <small>is your most important file</small>

+> READMEs are often the single source of documentation that users will come across
+>
+> <small><em>~ Gabrielle von Koss, JSConf EU 2018</em></small>

+???

+But I do believe that every project should have a README, and that it should be a good.
+If you want docs contribution from non-developers, you may put most of your docs in a wiki, or a CMS — but the README should still exist, as a visible single point of entry into your project.

 ---